 I currently serve as co-advisor for the TCU chapters of Golden Key International Honour Society and Psi Chi.
 I am active in the Comparative Cognition Society and the Psychonomic Society.
 I serve as the Secretary for the Comparative Cognition Society.

-Outside of psychology, I enjoy hiking, carpentry, gardening, reading and listening to just about any kind of science – from anatomy to zoology, and soccer.
+Outside of psychology, I enjoy hiking, carpentry, gardening, reading and listening to just about any kind of science – from anatomy to zoology, and playing soccer.
 I play on a Men’s League O30 outdoor soccer team and a Coed indoor soccer team with my wife, Lauren.
 My wife is a marriage and family therapist in the Fort Worth area.
 She and I have many fun debates regarding the influence of cognition versus stimulus control on behavior.
 We have two kids, who challenge and amaze us on a daily basis.

 Chad Ruprecht, Ph.D.
 (2015)

 User Research Specialist, Microsoft

 Chad received his B.S. in Psychology from Sam Houston State University.
-He earned his M.S. in Experimental Psychology from TCU in 2012.
-In his free time, he enjoys recreational biking, meditation, and cooking.
+He earned his M.S. in Experimental Psychology from TCU in 2012 and Ph.D. in 2015.

 Josh Wolf, Ph.D.
 (2017)

 Josh received his B.S. in Psychology from Carroll University.
-He earned his M.S. in Experimental Psychology from TCU in 2014.
-Josh likes gardening, building things in his garage, and has recently maintained a small flock of backyard chickens while in graduate school at TCU.
+He earned his M.S. in Experimental Psychology from TCU in 2014 and Ph.D. in 2017.